pachyderm/pachyderm/doc/fundamentals/incrementality.md

 process the same datum twice (unless you update the pipeline with the `--reprocess` flag).
-If you commit new data that leaves some of the datums intact, then the results of processing that datum in a previous job will be used.
+If you commit new data that leaves some of the datums intact, then the results of processing that datum in a previous job will be used, instead of reprocessing the datum.
 This is best illustrated with an example.
 Suppose a pipeline with a single input that looks like this:

 ```json
 {